pbretern/thesis/README.md

-# Thesis at TH Wildau
+# Master Thesis at TH Wildau

 # Data driven support system of a special library